1955 French Makalu expedition: Assessment

-The expedition marked the first time on an eight-thousand foot mountain that the entire team of climbers had reached the summit.
+The expedition marked the first time on an eight-thousand metre mountain that the entire team of climbers had reached the summit.
 The American Alpine Journal thought Franco deserved high praise for his excellent organisation supported by splendid equipment.
 R.R.E.
 Chorley, writing in the Alpine Journal, considered that the reason the expedition had no adventures was because it had been so well conducted.
 Their luck with the weather was to disguise the importance of good leadership and careful planning.
 Franco unobtrusively managed seven very individualistic climbers in a way that led to them following a coherent plan and to do so happily.
 Chorley thought that without supplementary oxygen perhaps only one pair would have reached the summit and so oxygen was a positive asset to the enjoyment of the expedition.
-Writing presciently in 1956 he continued "It is an irony of history to think that in fifty years' time the Makalu expedition will have sunk into almost complete oblivion when contrasted with Annapurna".
+Writing presciently in 1956 he continued, "It is an irony of history to think that in fifty years' time the Makalu expedition will have sunk into almost complete oblivion when contrasted with Annapurna".